karpathy/karpathy.github.io/nntutorial.md

   // compute gradient and update parameters var step_size = 0.01;
-  a += step_size * (x * pull - a);
+  a += step_size * (x * pull - a); // -a is from the regularization
-  b += step_size * (y * pull - b);
+  b += step_size * (y * pull - b); // -b is from the regularization
   c += step_size * (1 * pull);
 }
 ```

 this code gives an identical result.
-Perhaps by now you can glance at the code and see what all the equations are doing.
+Perhaps by now you can glance at the code and see how these equations came about.

+Lets **recap**.
+We introduced the **binary classification** problem, where we are given N D-dimensional vectors and a label +1/-1 for each.
+We saw that we can combine these features with a set of parameters inside a real-valued circuit (such as a **Support Vector Machine** circuit in our example).
+Then, we can repeatedly pass our data through the circuit and each time tweak the parameters so that the circuit's output value is consistent with the provided labels.
+The tweaking relied, crucially, on our ability to **backpropagate** gradients through the circuit.
+In the end, the final circuit can be used to predict values for unseen instances!

 #### A more Conventional Approach: Loss Functions

-SVMs and many other Machine Learning models are usually defined in terms of loss functions, not in terms of a "force specification".
-However, the force specification is the direct result of a loss function since it is the gradient of the loss.
-Let me clarify with the SVM example.
+Now that I've given intuition for an SVM (in terms of *force specification*), let's take a more conventional approach: SVMs (and all other Machine Learning models) are usually defined in terms of loss functions rather than force specifications.
+However, the force specification I described is, in fact, a direct result of a loss function since it is simply the gradient of the loss.

 todo...

 ### Regression

+An example of a different loss function

+todo...

 ### 2-layer Neural Network

+Stacking neurons

+todo...

 ## Chapter 3: Backprop in Practice

 ### Backprop: For-loop style

+Backprop with for loops

 ### Backprop: Vectorized Implementations

+Efficient backprop